astrohckr/ceti-sublime-text/README.md

 Ceti theme is designed to work with the latest development builds of Sublime Text, including [Sublime Text 2](http://www.sublimetext.com/dev) and [Sublime Text 3](http://www.sublimetext.com/3dev).

-### Download Manually
+### Manual Installation

-* Download the files using the GitHub .zip download option
+I have submitted a package to ST's PackageControl, but that is currently pending, so manual installation is the only option at the moment.

-* Unzip the files and rename the folder to `Theme - Ceti`
+* Download the latest version on the [Releases](https://github.com/hckr/ceti-sublime-text/releases) page
-* Find your `Packages` directory using the menu item  `Preferences -> Browse Packages...`
+* Extract that folder to where your Sublime packages are located.
-* Copy the folder into your Sublime Text `Packages` directory
+    * On Linux, they are probably in `~/.config/sublime-text-3/Packages`.
+(If you are not sure, in Sublime Text, go to Preferences -> Browse Packages).

 ## Activating the theme